vito.

 #1F1B14

-Warm black, never true black.
+Warm black.
 Wordmark, headings, primary text.

 Graphite